 |Beth in bed at the cabin (Note Pazuzu on night table at left)|

-Those who recognize all the quotes should have no problem respecting all this as homage as, for the most part, Calvo quotes his sources like a man, a man who's not afraid of dipping his unmoored eye down into the split-feminine psyche (even the tale of the beach tryst lifted wholesale from PERSONA has an echo--in Godard's lifting Batailles' Story of the Eye for a similar part of WEEKEND).
-People can argue about men doing split-subject female movies but I think it's natural, and too bad more women don't do the same with men, as Kathryn Bigelow, whose HURT LOCKER is still probably the most profound movie about the masculine psyche since RED RIVER.
-From a Jungian archetypal perspective, our creative soul in dreams very seldom appears to us in the same guise twice; the subconscious ego/anima of every sane man is an insane woman; all demons are haunted by their inner angel or vice versa.
-The nature of the universe is in gravitational pulls spinning everything madly around on both sub-atomic and macro-galaxial reality level, everything interlocked and reflected so that every Rochester has a madwoman in the attic.
-As the enigmatic Beth, Shepherd is both alive/seductive and zombie-like her motives stay shadowy, she's a composite; she not only lifts that sexy beach narrative in PERSONA but notes the Jane Eyre reference herself.
+Those who know all the films I've mentioned here should have no problem respecting Calvo's homage as a real film as, for the most part, Calvo quotes his sources like a man, a man who's not afraid of dipping his unmoored eye down into the split-feminine psyche (even the tale of the beach tryst lifted wholesale from PERSONA has an echo--in Godard's lifting Batailles' Story of the Eye for a similar part of WEEKEND).
+People can argue about men doing split-subject female movies but I think it's natural, and too bad more women don't do the same with men.
+As of late there's only Kathryn Bigelow, whose HURT LOCKER is still probably the most profound movie about the split masculine psyche since RED RIVER.
+As per Jung, the unconscious ego/anima of every sane man is an insane woman; all demons are haunted by their inner angel or vice versa.
+The nature of the universe consists of a weird balancing act of gravitational, everything spinning everything madly around itself on both sub-atomic and macro-galaxial reality level, everything interlocked and reflected so that every Rochester has a madwoman in the attic.
+Thus, as the enigmatic Beth, Shepherd is both alive/seductive and zombie-like her motives stay shadowy, she's a composite; she not only lifts that sexy beach narrative in Persona but notes the Jane Eyre reference herself.
 Don't ask questions or you become guilty of listening, but to whom?

 1. for my curated list of cool retro-analog synth scores from 2015-16, have Spotify and go here.